jacknycz/nodal/next/NextAIIntro.md

 - **AI setup is context-aware**: The AI receives the full board brief and user intent.
 - **Debugging workflow is documented**: If you hit a "not a function" error, check for module cache, import paths, and state setter shadowing.
 - **Vite/CRA code is deprecated**: All new work must be in the Next.js app.
+- **Thumbnail system is live**: Automatic board preview generation using Canvas API and Supabase storage.
+- **Robust storage architecture**: User-specific folders and proper RLS policies for secure file storage.

 ---

 ## Contributing

 - **Read this file before making changes!**
-- **Ask questions if you’re unsure about the Next.js architecture or AI integration.**
+- **Ask questions if you're unsure about the Next.js architecture or AI integration.**
 - **Keep the codebase clean, modern, and idiomatic.**
+- **Test thumbnail generation when making board-related changes.**

 ---

 *This document is the living source of truth for the Next.js version of Nodal.
-If you’re working on the app, start here!*
+If you're working on the app, start here!*
 *If you have any actual questions - the maker on this project is Jack (he's writing this) - he's awesome and wants you to ask questions if you have them.*